 by Timothy Pike

-In 1979, in Poughkeepsie, New York, a teenager was tortured and brutally murdered after wandering into an older neighbor’s backyard.
+In 1979, in Poughkeepsie, New York, a teenager was tortured and brutally murdered one night after wandering into an older neighbor’s backyard.

 For attorney-turned-thriller-author Jodé Millman, that heinous killing hit close to home.
 Very close.
 “The tragedy stuck with me,” Jodé says, “not only because I knew the killer, but I knew the victim’s family and the attorneys and judges involved.”